-You can imagine how it was in the times before they had lathes because believe it or not they did have spun wood and detailed woodwork, woodworkers must have had to work really hard because the hardwood most people love for their furniture is not really easy to work with.
+Are you looking at the Rikon 70-220vsr?
+You can imagine how it was in the times before they had lathes because, believe it or not, they did have spun wood and detailed woodwork.
+Woodworkers must have had to work hard because the hardwood most people love for their furniture is not easy to work with.
 The lathe was one of those revolutionary inventions which would transform the industry as we use it and make the lives of woodworkers very easy.
-With a lathe as a woodworker, you can manipulate any type of wood to your liking, it also saves time as you can turn wood in a matter of minutes or be more precise you can rotate it over 1,000 times in a single minute.
+With a lathe as a woodworker, you can manipulate any wood to your liking.
+It also saves time as you can turn wood in a matter of minutes or, more precisely, rotate it over 1,000 times in a single minute.

-As times flies by things change and evolve, so does our machinery.
+As time passes, things change and evolve, and so does our machinery.
 We have seen lathes develop to become so efficient that you can complete a project that would take days ten years ago in just a single day.
-As a modern-day wood spinner, you need to be a step ahead of the competition by having the best tools, after all, a craftsman is as good as his tools.
-It can be a real headache looking for the best lathe in today’s market which is filled with so many substandard yet cheap lathes which will save you a couple of dollars but not deliver the results.
-That is exactly why we are here, to recommend the best machine for you.
+As a modern-day wood spinner, you must be ahead of the competition by having the best tools.
+After all, a craftsman is as good as his tools.
+Looking for the best lathe in today’s market can be a real headache, filled with so many substandard yet cheap lathes that will save you a couple of dollars but not deliver the results.
+That is precisely why we are here, to recommend the best machine for you.
 The Rikon 70-220VSR is one of those lathes you would consider whether you are a professional turning wood to put food on the table or just an armature spinning wood in their spare time.
-We will explain in detail what this lathe has to offer before drawing a conclusion if it’s worth the investment.
+We will explain in detail what this lathe offers before concluding if it’s worth the investment.

-The size of wood you can fit in your lathe is greatly influenced by the swing size, this model comes with a 12.5” swing size coupled with a 20” centre to centre distance leaving 6.25” from the lathe bed to the swing allowing one to fit a considerably big piece with a maximum width of 12.5” and a length of 20”.
-It is not the largest centre to centre length but you won’t find a better one for this price range.
-This swing size is enough for all decorative purposes and general purposes like making bowls, furniture, parts, and everything in between.
+The swing size dramatically influences the size of wood you can fit in your lathe.
+This model comes with a 12.5″ swing size coupled with a 20″ centre to centre distance, leaving 6.25″ from the lathe bed to the swing allowing one to fit a considerably big piece with a maximum width of 12.5″ and a length of 20″.
+This swing size is enough for all decorative and general purposes like making bowls, furniture, parts, and everything in between.
+It is not the most considerable centre-to-centre length, but you won’t find a better one for this price range.

-One might argue that it is better suited for the home workshops but assure you this lathe can compete in any commercial workshop.
-For lathe of this size, power is a key feature for success, the Rikon 70-220VSR does not fall short in this department.
-It features an efficient 1 HP motor with the ability to send powerful torque to the spindle.
+One might argue that it is better suited for the home workshops but assure you, this lathe can compete in any commercial workshop.
+For lathes of this size, power is a crucial feature for success, and the Rikon 70-220VSR does not fall short in this department.
+It features an efficient 1 HP motor that can send powerful torque to the spindle.
 With this motor, you cannot only turn big heavy blocks but raw lumber as well.
-For such a large and powerful motor, it is very quiet compared to some which you might need earplugs to operate.
+For such a large and powerful motor, it is quiet compared to some, so you might need earplugs to operate.

 |Motor||1Ph, 6A, 120V|

-Speed is one of those features you need to keep an eye on when getting a lathe.
-The Rikon 70-220VSR delivers in that department as well, through its electronic variable speed control you can change the speed to your liking through its three steps, 250 – 750 rotations per minute on the first, 550 – 1650 rotations per minute on the second and last but not least 1300 – 3850 rotations per minute.
+Speed is one of those features you must keep an eye on when getting a lathe.
+The Rikon lathe 70-220vsr delivers in that department as well.
+Through its electronic variable speed control, you can change the speed to your liking through its three steps, 250 – 750 rotations per minute on the first, 550 – 1650 rotations per minute on the second and last but not least, 1300 – 3850 rotations per minute.

 These speed ranges allow you to adapt the material you are turning to its speed and give more control over your finish.
-The lower speeds are best for removing lots of material fast which is why they are often used when starting to turn your material, the higher speeds are for smooth and polished surfaces.
+The higher speeds are for smooth and polished surfaces.
+The lower rates are best for removing lots of material fast, which is why they are often used when starting to turn your material.

-The spindle also rotates backwards which is a great feature when designing, the forward and backward motion is controlled by a pushing button which is easily reached.
+This lathe has 24 indexing positions for added precision, a valuable feature when making detailed patterns like grooving.
+The spindle also rotates backwards, which is a great feature when designing.
+The forward and backward motion is controlled by a pushing button which is easily reached.
 It also features an LED speed display which will give you a digitised representation of your speed at all times.
-For added precision, this lathe has 24 indexing positions which is a useful feature when making detailed pattern work like grooving.

 - Powerful motor